AndrewWood94/GPX-Importer/README.md

 scrape -c config.yaml
 ```

-The OpenStreetMap (OSM) tracks used are saved in the scotland_osm.zip file which should be unzipped.
+The OpenStreetMap (OSM) tracks used are saved in the scotland-osm-tracks.zip file which should be unzipped.
 This is a copy of
 the planet.osm gpx file list for Scotland which is available [here](http://zverik.openstreetmap.ru/gps/files/extracts/europe/great_britain),
 reduced to only include 'Identifiable' or 'Trackable' tracks, i.e. those which contain timestamps in the .gpx file.